-When View Enhanced DTCs is selected from the Enhanced Main Menu (and a General Motors/Isuzu vehicle was selected during linking, if prompted), the GM/Isuzu Enhanced menu displays.
-You may view the "MIL DTCs", "Current DTCs", "Fail Since Clear DTCs" or "History DTCs."
+When the Scan Tool enters the "enhanced" mode (and General Motors/Isuzu is selected, if prompted), the GM/Isuzu Enhanced menu displays.
+You may view the "MIL DTC", "Current DTC", "Fail Since Clear DTC" or "History DTC."

-If the vehicle under test does not support Enhanced DTCs, an advisory message shows on the Scan Tool's display.
-Press the LD/M button to return to the Enhanced Menu.

-- Use the UP

-and DOWN

-buttons, as necessary, to highlight the desired option, then press the ENTER

-button.

-- A "One moment please" message displays while the Scan Tool retrieves the selected DTCs.
+- - A "One moment please" message displays while the Scan Tool retrieves the selected DTCs.

-- If the Scan Tool fails to link to the vehicle's computer, the message "Unable to establish a link with the vehicle.
-Verify the ignition is ON." shows on the Scan Tool's display.
+- If the Scan Tool fails to link to the vehicle's computer, a "Linking Failed" message shows on the Scan Tool's display. - Verify the ignition is ON, then press the ENTER 🕑 button to continue.

-- 2. To read the display:
+2. To read the display:

-Refer to DISPLAY FUNCTIONS on page 9 for a description of LCD display elements.
+Refer to DISPLAY FUNCTIONS on page 8 for a description of LCD display elements.

-- A visible icon indicates that the Scan Tool is being powered through the vehicle's DLC connector. - The upper right hand corner of the display shows the number of the code currently being displayed, the total number of codes retrieved.

-■ The Diagnostic Trouble Code (DTC) and related code definition are shown in the lower section of the LCD display.
+- A visible sicon indicates that the Scan Tool is being powered through the vehicle's DLC connector. - The upper right hand corner of the display shows the number of the code currently being displayed, the total number of codes retrieved. - The Diagnostic Trouble Code (DTC) and related code definition are shown in the lower section of the LCD display.